A Cookieless Future: Is Your Marketing Ready For The Post-Cookie, Post-Pixel World?

 We spoke to James Smith at The Search Mechanics, a specialist PPC agency, about his view of the changes.
 He argued that the changes A) aren’t really being brought in because the big tech companies care about privacy and B) probably won’t affect advertisers and consumers too much in the long run:

-There were some panicked headlines in the days after Google made their big Chrome announcement (and certainly for some smaller ad tech firms the changes may prove disastrous) but in truth, we don’t see this as something that is going to have a major impact on either advertisers or consumers.
+There were some panicked headlines in the days after Google made their big Chrome announcement but in truth, we don’t see this as something that is going to have a major impact on either advertisers or consumers.
 The real winners here may be, once again, the big tech companies.”

-GA4 has been billed as a privacy-centric tracking tool that works on websites and apps, and has been designed to function both with cookies and without to aid brands with the transition.
+GA4 was initially billed as a privacy-centric tracking tool that works on websites and apps, designed to function both with cookies and without to aid brands with the transition as cookies are phased out.

-What Should Marketers Do About the Cookieless Future?
+What Should Marketers Do About the Potential for a Cookieless Future?

 Well, it’s a difficult question to answer with certainty.
 Even Google isn’t sure about it.
 But here are some pieces of advice based on everything we know: